 1-2-3 Suggestions for Aspiring Professional Organizers

 - Begin by talking the talk.
 My first suggestion is to pick up a copy of Terms of the Trade.
-Because in order to learn the industry, you’re going to need to learn the lingo.
+Because to learn the industry, you will need to learn the lingo.
 There are two versions: Terms of the Trade Standard edition, and the Terms of the Trade Hoarding edition.
 Buy both and save money.
-Even if you think you’ll never, ever work with clients who have a hoarding disorder, it’s expected that you’ll be familiar with the terms – trust me.
+Even if you think you’ll never, ever work with clients who have a hoarding disorder, it’s expected that you’ll be familiar with the terms-trust me.

 - Next, check out “Geralin’s Grand Brand Plan.”
 This is the workbook to use before you build a website, pick your colors, or write content for your marketing materials.
 It’s a style and branding guide created especially for professional organizers.
 (Coming soon!)
 I invite you to view videos I created for new professional organizers on my YouTube channel to help clarify some terms used in business branding, marketing, sales, advertising and public relations.
 They are closely related, but serve different purposes.

 My Ask Me Anything calls are sold one at a time.
-That means there’s no expensive packages or long-term commitments or contracts.
+That means there are no expensive packages or long-term commitments or contracts.
 We work together at a pace that suits your timing and your budget.

 Summarizing the 3-Step Plan for Building a Successful Business

 - Have a grand brand plan before building your website.

 Glossaries for Professional Organizers